 Q: What is the difference between divergent thinking and convergent thinking?

-A: Divergent thinking is a thought process of gathering free-flowing, non-linear ideas that help to explore all the possibilities to tackle an issue.
+A: Divergent thinking is a thought process of gathering spontaneous, non-linear ideas that help explore all the possibilities to tackle an issue.

 Convergent thinking is a process of organizing ideas and thoughts.
 It provides clarity in making a good decision.

 Q: How are the terms creativity and divergent thinking linked together?

 A: Creativity is the ability to gather a unique set of solutions and ideas.

 And as we already know, divergent thinking requires immense curiosity, creativity, and openness to exploring ideas to achieve solutions.